PepinilloJR/pc-remote-controller/README.md

 PC-REMOTE-CONTROLLER is a open-source project that offers a simple solution, to control your PC like you would do with a television.
 You can move the mouse, click, scroll, and even send keyboard inputs.

+Is mostly a personal project that i use to watch movies on my couch

 ## Where can i get it?

 ### On your pc